-On September 27, 2005, Mr. Lorber was awarded a restricted stock grant of 525,000 shares of the Company's Common Stock and, on November 16, 2005, Mr. Lorber was awarded an additional restricted stock grant of 82,498 shares of the Company's Common Stock, in each case, pursuant to the Company's 1999 Plan.
+On September 27, 2005, Mr. Lorber was awarded a restricted stock grant of 551,250 shares of the Company's Common Stock and, on November 16, 2005, Mr. Lorber was awarded an additional restricted stock grant of 86,622 shares of the Company's Common Stock, in each case, pursuant to the Company's 1999 Plan.
 In connection with the grants, the Company entered into separate Restricted Share Award Agreements with Mr. Lorber on those dates.
 Pursuant to the Restricted Share Agreements, one-fourth of the shares vest on September 15, 2006, with an additional one-fourth vesting on each of the three succeeding one-year anniversaries of the first vesting date through September 15, 2009.
-In the event Mr. Lorber's employment with the Company is terminated for any reason other than his death, his disability or a change of control (as defined in the Restricted Share Agreements) of the Company replaced the unvested portion of the New Valley Corporation restricted stock grant relinquished by Mr. Lorber.
-The number of restricted shares of the Company's Common Stock awarded to Mr. Lorber by the Company (607,498 shares) was the equivalent of the number of shares of the Company's Common Stock that would have been issued to Mr. Lorber had he retained his unvested New Valley Corporation restricted shares and those shares were exchanged for the Company's Common Stock in the exchange offer and subsequent merger whereby the Company acquired the remaining minority interest in New Valley Corporation in December 2005.
+In the event Mr. Lorber's employment with the Company is terminated for any reason other than his death, his disability or a change of control (as defined in the Restricted Share Agreements) of the Company, any remaining balance of the shares not previously vested will be forfeited by Mr. Lorber.
+These restricted stock awards by the Company replaced the unvested portion of the New Valley Corporation restricted stock grant relinquished by Mr. Lorber.
+The number of restricted shares of the Company's Common Stock awarded to Mr. Lorber by the Company (637,872 shares) was the equivalent of the number of shares of the Company's Common Stock that would have been issued to Mr. Lorber had he retained his unvested New Valley Corporation restricted shares and those shares were exchanged for the Company's Common Stock in the exchange offer and subsequent merger whereby the Company acquired the remaining minority interest in New Valley Corporation in December 2005.

-On November 11, 2005, Mr. Bernstein was awarded a restricted stock grant of 52,500 shares of the Company's Common Stock pursuant to the 1999 Plan, in connection with the grant, the Company entered into a Restricted Share Award Agreement with Mr. Bernstein on that date.
+On November 11, 2005, Mr. Bernstein was awarded a restricted stock grant of 55,125 shares of the Company's Common Stock pursuant to the 1999 Plan, in connection with the grant, the Company entered into a Restricted Share Award Agreement with Mr. Bernstein on that date.
 Pursuant to his Restricted Share Agreement, one-fourth of the shares vest on November 1, 2006, with an additional one-fourth vesting on each of the three succeeding one-year anniversaries of the first vesting date through November 1, 2009.
 In the event Mr. Bernstein's employment with the Company is terminated for any reason other than his death, his disability or a change of control (as defined in his Restricted Share Agreement) of the Company, any remaining balance of the shares not previously vested will be forfeited by Mr. Bernstein.